 Also, it is recommended change the shortcut name in Last Word Doc Opened or something to remember what is that shortcut.

-Note: You can create a shortcut to open the Word document, and last but accessed by typing / mfile2 instead of / mfile1, or antepenultimate document accessed by typing / mfile3 (and so on).
+Note: You can create a shortcut that opens the penultimate document Word accessed by typing /mfile2 instead of /mfile1, or the penultimate document accessed by typing /mfile3 (and so on).

 STEALTH SETTINGS - How to create a shortcut to open the last Word document accessed